NNNIC/ConciseYaccLex/README.md

 # ConciseYaccLex
 This is a simple design tool.
-It's easy to understand this.
+It's easy to understand this inside.
 It's for embedding a simple lexical analyzer; a subset of 'Lex &amp; Yacc' to your application.

 ## 動機と目的